paulortman/www.dependencies.io/content/docs/introduction.md

 team a Slack message, to create a GitHub pull request with the update already made.

+All it requires is a single `dependencies.yml` file at the root of your repo, which points us to the various dependency files in your project.
+Depending on the type of dependencies in each file, we'll run a [collector]({{< relref "docs/collectors/index.md" >}}) to find out what you have installed and which versions are available, then any [actors]({{< relref "docs/actors/index.md" >}}) to deliver those updates to you.

 ## How is this different from other services?

 As you'd expect, there are a handful of other services and tools out there that